 Ken: I’m an enigma.

-At any rate, I have no actual fan questions aside from the thousands of “how did you create your site and what theme do you use?” questions from the very many van, trailer, truck and RV owners who have recently proliferated my spam folder, so I made some questons up based on the notes and photos I found on my phone:
+At any rate, I have no actual fan questions aside from the thousands of “how did you create your site and what theme do you use?” questions from the very many van, trailer, truck and RV owners who have recently proliferated my spam folder, so I made some questions up based on the notes and photos I found on my phone:

-Fan Question 1) Is physics always right?
+Fan Question 1) Is Science weird?

-Fan Question 3) What has disappointed you most this week?
+Fan Question 2) What has disappointed you most this week?

-The other day at work, there was a noisy bathroom fan–just kidding.
-No, someone bought a vintage Mr. Peanut peanut butter maker.
+Someone bought a vintage Mr. Peanut peanut butter maker.
 If you put peanuts in it and turned the crank handle, it would then dispense homemade peanut butter.

 Me: So where does the peanut butter come out of?